PilzDE/pilz_robots/prbt_hardware_support/README.md

 # ROS API

 ## ModbusClient
-A Modbus client (for usage with the PNOZmulti or PSS4000) can be started with `roslaunch prbt_hardware_support modbus_read_client.launch`.
+A Modbus client (for usage with the PNOZmulti or PSS4000) can be started with `roslaunch prbt_hardware_support modbus_client.launch`.

 ### Published Topics
 - ~/pilz_modbus_node/modbus_read (prbt_hardware_support/ModbusMsgInStamped)